drov0/exxp/README.md

 • Optional posting
 • Bulk posting
 • Post scheduling
-* Multiple steem account support
+• Multiple steem account support
+• Add (or not) the featured image on top of the steem post

 ## Installation